dypflying/chimestack-docs/content/en/docs/Usage/WebUI/Alert/alert/_index.md

 ---

 * Alert List
-  * Click **filter** button, input or select filter conditions, check the filtered alert list
+  * Click "**filter**" button, input or select filter conditions, check the filtered alert list
-  * Click **columns** button，select the columns to be displayed in the list，by default it shows all columns
+  * Click "**columns**" button，select the columns to be displayed in the list，by default it shows all columns

 {{% imgproc alert_list Fit "1000x1000" %}}
 Alert list